What To Do If

 Birds

-If a bird has hit your window and appears injured/stunned, place it in a box/container with a lid - be sure there are air holes.
-Place the box/container in a quiet area and monitor for a an hour or so.
-In many cases (if only stunned) the bird will be ready to fly away in an hour or two.
+If a bird has hit your window and appears injured/stunned, immediately place it in a box/container with a lid - be sure there are air holes.
+Containing the bird right away will prevent them from flying off with untreated injuries and trauma.
+We recommend ALL birds that hit walls or windows come in for an exam and observation, even if you think it is doing well, there can be trauma that will worsen over a short time and the bird could suffer or die if simply released.
 If a bird has been attacked by a cat or dog, or there are visible injuries, please bring it to Sarvey Wildlife for treatment.